 You have the option to negotiate an installment agreement, submit an Offer in Compromise, or simply wait out the statute of limitations.
 Your best option will depend on your unique circumstances.

-Get help with IRS tax debt by calling Ayar Law at 800-571-7175 to get free, no-obligation tax advice from a tax attorney.
+Get help with IRS tax debt by calling Ayar Law at 800-571-7175 for a free case review.